1989 Northern Ireland local elections: By council

 The results were interpreted as "movement away from the extremes" with the UUP and SDLP increasing their lead over their rivals in the DUP and Sinn Féin respectively.
 A total of eleven councils saw the two top posts shared by parties from either side of the political/sectarian divide.
 The number of councils controlled by one party increased from two to six.
-The DUP retained control of Ballymena, with the UUP retained control of Banbridge and gained control of Antrim and Lisburn.
+The DUP retained control of Ballymena, while the UUP retained control of Banbridge and gained control of Antrim and Lisburn.
 The SDLP gained control of Down and Derry.